 7 – It’s a Complete Test Automation Ecosystem

-Some of the essential elements which comes out of the box are:
+Some of the essential elements which come out of the box are:

 Dashboard – Personalized to focus on the key business indicators that are driving your project.

-Test Reports – Dynamic and context driven reports to help you understand the test results better.
+iii.
+Test Reports – Dynamic and context-driven reports to help you understand the test results better.
 Reports with drill-down options to help users at different levels(Test Manager, Test Lead, Developer, Testers etc..)